Keenan Allen: Chicago Bears

 On March 14, 2024, Allen was traded to the Chicago Bears in exchange for a fourth-round pick in the 2024 NFL draft.
 In Week 6 against the Jaguars, he had two receiving touchdowns.
 In Week 13 against the Lions, he had another game with two receiving touchdowns.
 In Week 16 against the Lions, he had nine receptions for 141 yards and a touchdown.
 He finished the 2024 season with 70 receptions for 744 yards and seven touchdowns.

-San Diego / Los Angeles Chargers (second stint)
+Los Angeles Chargers (second stint)

 On August 5, 2025, Allen returned to the Chargers on a one-year, $8.5 million contract.

-In Week 1, against the Chiefs, Allen scored a touchdown in his return back with the Chargers & had 68 yards on 7 catches in a 27-21 win for the Chargers.
+In Week 1, against the Kansas City Chiefs, Allen scored a touchdown in his return with the Chargers in a 27–21 win for the Chargers.
 In Week 5 against the Washington Commanders, Allen became the fastest player in NFL history to reach 1,000 career receptions, doing so in 159 games.
-In the Week 10 win against the Pittsburgh Steelers, Allen passed Antonio Gates as the Los Angeles Chargers franchise record holder for career receptions.
+In the Week 10 win against the Pittsburgh Steelers, Allen passed Antonio Gates as the Chargers' franchise record holder for career receptions.
+He finished the 2025 season with 81 receptions for 777 yards and four touchdowns.

+Indianapolis Colts

+On August 19, 2026, Allen signed with the Indianapolis Colts.